-In this area of study, students focus on how the form of text contributes to the meaning of the text.
-Students develop an understanding of the typical features of a particular form of text and how the conventions associated with it are used, such as the use of imagery and rhythm in a poem or the use of setting, plot and narrative voice in a novel.
-Students use this understanding to reflect upon the extent to which changing the form of the text affects its meaning.
-By exploring adaptations, students also consider how creators of adaptations may emphasise or understate perspectives, assumptions and ideas in their presentation of a text.
+In this area of study, students focus on how the form of a text contributes to it's meaning.
+Students explore the form of a set text by constructing a close analysis of the text.
+They then reflect on the extent to which adapting the text to a different form, and often in a new or reimagined context, affects its meaning, comparing the original with the adaption.
+By exploring an adaption, students also consider how creators of adaptions may emphasise or minimize viewpoint, assumptions and ideas present in the original text.

-Outcome 1: On completion of this unit, students should be able to analyse the extent to which meaning changes when a text is adapted to a different form.
+Outcome 1: On completion of this unit, students should be able to analyse aspects of a text, drawing on close analysis of textual detail, and then discuss the extent to which meaning changes when that text is adapted to a different form.
 To achieve this outcome, students will draw on key knowledge and key skills outlined in Area of Study 1.